Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

-\begin{quote} \begin{em} Can we design a stochastic Newton method that enjoys global linear and local superlinear convergence in high probability, even for an infinite iteration sequence, and without increasing the computational cost in each iteration? \end{em} \end{quote}
+Concerned by the above limitations of stochastic Newton methods, we ask the following question: \begin{quote} \begin{em} Can we design a stochastic Newton method that exploits global linear and local superlinear convergence in high probability, even for an infinite iteration sequence, and without increasing the computational cost in each iteration? \end{em} \end{quote}

 We provide an affirmative answer to this question by studying a class of stochastic Newton methods with Hessian averaging.
-A simple intuition is that the approximation error $\Eb_t$ can be~de-noised by aggregating~all the past errors $\{\Eb_i\}_{i=0}^{t-1}$, ensured by the central limit theorem of martingale difference.
-Thus, if we could reuse the past samples and replace $\Eb_t$ by $\frac{1}{t}\sum_{i=0}^t\Eb_i$, then $\hHb_t$ would be more precise.
-However, since $\Eb_t$ is contained in $\hHb_t$ and only $\hHb_t$ is accessible, we can only aggregate all the Hessian estimates $\{\hHb_i\}_{i=0}^t$.
-This leads to a trade-off between de-noising the error $\Eb_t$ and recovering the true Hessian $\Hb_t$ at the current iteration: on one hand, we want to assign equal weights to all the errors to achieve the fastest concentration for the error average; on the other hand, we want to assign all weights to $\Hb_t$ to fully preserve the most recent Hessian information.
-In this paper, we investigate this trade-off, and we show how Hessian averaging resolves the drawbacks of existing stochastic Newton methods.
+A simple intuition~is~that~the approximation error $\Eb_t$ can be de-noised by aggregating all the errors $\{\Eb_i\}_{i=0}^{t}$, inspired by the central limit theorem for martingale differences.
+Thus, if we could reuse the past samples and replace $\Eb_t$ by $\frac{1}{t+1}\sum_{i=0}^t\Eb_i$, then the matrix $\Hb_t + \frac{1}{t+1}\sum_{i=0}^t\Eb_i$ would be more precise than $\hHb_t = \Hb_t+\Eb_t$.
+However,~since~$\{\Eb_i\}_{i=0}^t$ are unknown and only $\{\hHb_i\}_{i=0}^t$ are known to us, in order~to~de-noise~$\Eb_t$, we can only aggregate all the Hessian estimates $\{\hHb_i\}_{i=0}^t$~and~derive~$\frac{1}{t+1}\sum_{i=0}^t\hHb_i = \frac{1}{t+1}\sum_{i=0}^t\Hb_i + \frac{1}{t+1}\sum_{i=0}^t\Eb_i$.
+Compared to $\hHb_t$, such a matrix does not preserve the information of the true Hessian $\Hb_t$.
+Thus, we observe a trade-off between de-noising the error $\Eb_t$ and preserving the Hessian information $\Hb_t$: on one hand, we want to assign equal weights to all the past errors to achieve the fastest concentration for the error average (see Remark \ref{rem:2}); on the other hand, we want to assign all weights to $\Hb_t$ to fully preserve the most recent Hessian information.
+In this paper, we investigate this trade-off, and show how the Hessian averaging resolves the drawbacks of existing stochastic Newton methods.